os-climate/sostrades-dev-tools/docs/source/developer_manual.md

 self.create_builder_list(mods_dict, ns_dict)
 ```

-•	mods_dict: dictionary {model instance name : model wrapper module and class}.
-The model wrapper class is a SoSWrapp subclass (cf. [Section 2](## Chapter 2: How to wrap your model in SoSTrades ?)).
+-	mods_dict: dictionary {model instance name : model wrapper module and class}.
+The model wrapper class is a SoSWrapp subclass (cf. [Section 2](#chapter-2-how-to-wrap-your-model-in-sostrades-)).
-•	ns_dict: dictionary {namespace name : namespace value}, for all the shared namespaces to be used by the model instances.
+-	ns_dict: dictionary {namespace name : namespace value}, for all the shared namespaces to be used by the model instances.

-An empty study can now be created on GUI, based on this process (cf. [Section 4](## Chapter 4 : How to create a Study in SoSTrades)).
+An empty study can now be created on GUI, based on this process (cf. [Section 4](#chapter-4--how-to-create-a-study-in-sostrades)).

 #### Advanced process creation
 **Example:** multi-scenario study using multi-instance driver.

 ![code multiscenario](images/code_ms.png)

-•	Allows to replicate a subprocess N times, scenarios can be defined on GUI.
+-	Allows to replicate a subprocess N times, scenarios can be defined on GUI.
-•	`self.ee.factory.get_builder_from_process` to obtain the subprocess builder from another process module.
+-	`self.ee.factory.get_builder_from_process` to obtain the subprocess builder from another process module.
-•	Build map new_map is used to specify the namespaces that will not be replicated (but shared among the different instances of the subprocess).
+-	Build map new_map is used to specify the namespaces that will not be replicated (but shared among the different instances of the subprocess).
-•	`self.ee.post_processing_manager.add_post_processing_module_to_namespace` to include post-processings in the study, other than the graphs and tables implemented in the model wrappers.
+-	`self.ee.post_processing_manager.add_post_processing_module_to_namespace` to include post-processings in the study, other than the graphs and tables implemented in the model wrappers.

 ## Chapter 4 : How to create a Study in SoSTrades